apache/maven-site/content/markdown/guides/mini/guide-configuring-plugins.md

  The elements in the configuration match the names of the fields in the Mojo.
 The mapping is straight forward.
 The `url` element maps to the `url` field, the `timeout` element maps to the `timeout` field, and the `options` element maps to the `options` field.
 The mapping mechanism can deal with arrays by inspecting the type of the field and determining if a suitable mapping is possible.

- For Mojos that are intended to be executed directly from the CLI, their parameters usually provide a means to be configured via system properties instead of a `\<configuration\>` section in the POM.
+ For Mojos that are intended to be executed directly from the CLI, their parameters usually provide a means to be configured via system properties instead of a `<configuration>` section in the POM.
 The plugin documentation for those parameters will list an _expression_ that denotes the system properties for the configuration.
-In the Mojo above, the parameter `url` is associated with the expression `$\{query.url\}`, meaning its value can be specified by the system property `query.url` as shown below:
+In the Mojo above, the parameter `url` is associated with the expression `${query.url}`, meaning its value can be specified by the system property `query.url` as shown below: